-Table 2 shows the characteristics of persons diagnosed with HIV/AIDS and deaths among persons with HIV/AIDS in 2021.
-Additional information on these persons will not be provided, when numbers are small.
+Table 2 shows the characteristics of persons diagnosed with HIV/AIDS and deaths among persons with HIV/AIDS in 2022.
+Additional information on these persons will not be provided when numbers are small (less than 5).

-Table 2 also provides some information on persons living with HIV/AIDS as of 31 December 2021.
+Table 2 also provides some information on persons living with HIV/AIDS as of 31 December 2022.
 The majority of persons living with HIV/AIDS are black, male, aged 45-64, Bermudian and have a reported risk of sexual contact.

-1 2021 mid-year population from Bermuda's Population Projections 2016-2026, Department of Statistics (2018)
+1 2022 mid-year population from Bermuda's Population Projections 2016-2026, Department of Statistics (2018)

 Figure 1.
-Reported cumulative number of persons who living with HIV, ever having had an AIDS diagnosis or who have died having had an HIV or AIDS diagnosis, Bermuda; 1982-2021
+Reported cumulative number of persons who living with HIV, ever having had an AIDS diagnosis or who have died having had an HIV or AIDS diagnosis, Bermuda; 1982-2022

 Figure 2.
-Reported annual number of persons diagnosed with HIV/AIDS and deaths among persons with HIV, Bermuda: 1982-2021 [does not include persons with unknown diagnosis or death dates]
+Reported annual number of persons diagnosed with HIV/AIDS and deaths among persons with HIV, Bermuda: 1982-2022 [does not include persons with unknown diagnosis or death dates]